Open-Systems-Pharmacology/Rifampicin-Midazolam-DDI/README.md

 ## Repository files
-Within this repository, we distribute a PK-Sim project file containing simulations of published clinical studies used to evaluate the predictive performance of our models regarding the Rifampicin-Midazolam-DDI, including the respective observed data digitized from literature reports.
+Within this repository, we distribute a PK-Sim snapshot file containing simulations of published clinical studies used to evaluate the predictive performance of our models regarding the Rifampicin-Midazolam-DDI, including the respective observed data digitized from literature reports.

 The reference model repositories can be found here: